In Libya, Violence is a Tool of the Political Process

 Seven months ago my driver Mohammed and I were standing in the courtyard of a strip mall outside downtown Tripoli waiting for the computer shop-keep to return from prayers.
 A burst of gunfire broke the afternoon quiet.
 After a small group milling about headed over to see what had transpired, one man reported back to us: “Some guy tried to take another’s parking spot.
 He fired a few shots to scare him off.”
 Following the incident, Mohammed told me about a similar instance where one car rear-ended another in Tripoli’s usual gridlocked traffic.
 The driver in the first car stepped out and unloaded his machine gun into the engine of the car that had hit his.

-To anyone following the headlines about Libya recently, anecdotes like these support the narrative that three years since revolution the country remains overwhelmed by lawless chaos.
+To anyone following the headlines about Libya recently, anecdotes like these support the narrative that three years since the revolution, the country remains overwhelmed by lawless chaos.
 Just a few weekends ago, for example, clashes between rival militias fighting for control of Tripoli’s international airport killed 22.
-In separate incidents a Filipino construction worker was kidnapped and beheaded, and gunmen killed an army officer while he was driving home in his car.
+In separate incidents, a Filipino construction worker was kidnapped and beheaded, and gunmen killed an army officer while he was driving home in his car.
 But there is more to the story of violence in Libya than simply “chaos.”
 In many cases, the violence has been patently political and targeted.
 Here, violence has become a tool of the political process.

+There have been kidnappings, assassinations, and attempted coups.
+In April 2013, Libya’s interim Prime Minister Abdullah al-Thani resigned citing an attempted attack on his family.
 In the last six months, there have been at least five instances of armed protests or outright fighting that have called for the dissolution of the General National Congress, the country’s interim government.
 Hope for a peaceful turn for the country following the announcement of the winners for the parliamentary election have been overshadowed by an upsurge in violence that has triggered the evacuation of many foreign nationals.
 Some attribute the most recent bout of clashes to the struggles between Islamic and secular political factions.

 More broadly, a recent piece in The Atlantic cites the sobering statistic that the United States took eight years to form a stable government following the end of the Revolutionary War; France took 50 years after its own revolution, and Britain 210 years.
 This context gives perspective to the current challenges facing Libya, a country where political change has mostly come out of the barrel of a gun.
 Recall, forty years of brutal authoritarian rule only came to an end in 2011 after Muammar Gaddafi was shot fleeing a drainage ditch.
 Sixty years prior to that, Libya gained independence from Italy through a bloody civil war.